How to interpret the ECG: A systematic approach

 - ST-segment depression is uncommon among healthy individuals.
 ST-segment depression is particularly suspicious in the chest leads.
 Guidelines recommend that <0.5 mm ST-segment depression be accepted in all leads.

 - Causes of ST-segment elevation: Ischemia.
-ST segment elevation myocardial infarction (STEMI/STE-AKS).
+ST segment elevation myocardial infarction (STEMI).
 Prinzmetal’s angina (coronary vasospasm).
 Male/female pattern.
 Early repolarization.
 Perimyocarditis.
 Left bundle branch block.
 Nonspecific intraventricular conduction disturbance.
 Left ventricular hypertrophy.
 Brugada syndrome.
 Takotsubo cardiomyopathy.
 Hyperkalemia.
 Post cardioversion.
 Pulmonary embolism.
 Pre-excitation.
-Aortic dissection engaging the coronary arteries.
+Aortic dissection affecting the coronary arteries.
 Left ventricular aneurysm.

 - Causes of ST-segment depression: Ischemia.
-Non-ST segment elevation myocadial infarction (NSTEMI/NSTE-AKS).
+Non-ST segment elevation myocardial infarction (NSTEMI/NSTE-AKS).
 Physiological ST-segment depression.
 Hyperventilation.
 Hypokalemia.
-High sympathethic tone.
+High sympathetic tone.
 Digoxin.
 Left bundle branch block.
 Right bundle branch block.
 Pre-excitation.
 Left ventricular hypertrophy.
 Right ventricular hypertrophy.
 Heart failure.
 Tachycardia.